-

 En-suite

-This piece was written for a reading at the Headingley Literature Festival presented by the HEART reading group in March 2020.
+This piece was written for a reading at the Headingley Literature Festival presented by the HEART writing group in March 2020.
 The theme of the readings was sanctuary.
 Lenny felt safe at last.
 He’d been shown to a decent cell … Continue reading

 The Great Mystico